-We are pleased to present the fourth Annual Financial Report for the KKR Credit Income Fund ("KKC" or "the Fund").
-As a reminder, the Fund commenced trading on the Australian Stock Exchange ("ASX) on 21 November 2019.
+We are pleased to present the fifth Annual Financial Report for the KKR Credit Income Fund ("KKC" or "the Fund").
+As a reminder, the Fund commenced trading on the Australian Stock Exchange on 21 November 2019.
 Strong demand from investors saw the maximum \$925 million being raised through the issue of 370 million units at a subscription price of \$2.50 per unit.

 The Fund seeks to deliver investors with a medium-term average total return (net of fees and expenses) of 6% to 8% per annum through the market cycle.
 To date, the Fund has invested in two strategies, Global Credit Opportunities and European Direct Lending.
 While originally invested 100% into Global Credit Opportunities, KKC has been increasing its exposure to European Direct Lending over time as the strategy originates and provides capital to new deals.
-As at 30 June 2023, the Fund had a ~43% exposure to European Direct Lending.
-From an allocation perspective, this level of exposure to European Direct Lending aligns with the target allocation of 40 - 50% for the Fund and we expect this level of exposure to remain roughly consistent moving forward.
+As of 30 June 2024, the Fund had a ~40% exposure to European Direct Lending.
+From an allocation perspective, this level of exposure to European Direct Lending aligns with the target allocation of 40%-50% for the Fund and we expect this level of exposure to remain roughly consistent moving forward.

-As at 30 June 2023, the Fund has net assets of \$761.8 million and a net tangible asset ("NTA") value per unit of \$2.3621.
-Including distributions, this equates to a cumulative Fund performance of +10.74% since inception (+2.82% on an annualised basis).
-The Fund is broadly diversified across more than 150 issuers.
-The top 10 holdings account for ~20% of the Fund and ~88% of the Fund is invested into senior assets, i.e. those assets most protected in a borrower's capital structure.
-Given high inflation across the globe, KKC has been pivoting towards a floating rate bias in the portfolio (~70% of asset as are floating rate).
+As of 30 June 2024, the Fund has net assets of \$795.3 million and a net tangible asset value per unit of \$2.4657.
+Including distributions, this equates to a cumulative Fund net performance of +23.14% since inception (+4.56% on an annualised basis).
+The Fund is broadly diversified across more than 190 issuers.
+The top 10 holdings account for ~19% of the Fund and ~80% of the Fund is invested into senior assets (i.e. those assets most protected in a borrower's capital structure).
+Given high inflation across the globe, KKC has been pivoting towards a floating rate bias in the portfolio (~60% of assets are floating rate).
 Loans and other floating rate assets can act as a natural hedge against inflation and rising central bank rates.
 Their coupons are generally composed of a fixed credit spread over 3-month SOFR or EURIBOR reference rate.
 These reference rates reset on a quarterly basis, and generally increase in line with higher central bank rates.